MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Top display color calibration known issues

-- On the Settings page, the status string that tells you when the color profile was last changed will be out of date until you reload that page of Settings
+- On the Settings page, the status string that tells you when the color profile was last changed will be out of date until you reload that page of Settings.
     - Workaround: Select another Settings page and then re-select the Calibration page.
-- If your HoloLens 2 goes to sleep while running display color calibration, it will later resume into the mixed reality home and your display brightness level will still be dimmed.
-- You may need to try pressing the brightness buttons on the left side of your device up/down a few times before they work as expected.
-- Localization is not complete for all markets

 ### Default app picker